ssokolen/metcourse/README.md

 # Correction

 The correction of systematic bias is performed by `correct_rel_bias`, which requires only three arguments -- time or sample number, metabolite concentration, and a column of metabolites corresponding to each concentration.
-We have found that the cubic regression spline smooth provided by the `mgcv` package yielded the best results (with a basis dimension, k, of 5).
+We have found that the cubic regression spline smooth provided by the `mgcv` package yielded the best results (with a basis dimension, k, of 5) and this smooth is used by default.
+Custom smoothing functions can also be defined (see `met_smooth_gam` and `met_smooth_loess`).

 ```R
   ## Generating a set of metabolic trends to perform correction